What Counts as Information?

 Different people produce different patterns.
 The text vanishes into encryption.
 The signature persists.

-The natural response is: fix the leaks.
-And cryptographers have tried.
+The natural response: fix the leaks.
+Cryptographers have tried.

 Constant-time code.
 Compare all characters, even after finding a mismatch.
 Make every branch take the same time.
 Never let computation depend on secret data.